 During the latest years the fact that the projects' features and organization specificities greatly influence the software development methods has become evident.
 Besides the more the software systems become complex the more this fact becomes urgent.
-The consequence is that there not exist a unique development method that could fit every kind of needs organizations could present and that can be used for engineering every kind of software systems.
+The consequence is that it does not exist a unique development method that could fit every kind of needs organizations could present and that can be used for engineering every kind of software systems.

-In this scenario it is increasing the need for techniques allowing organizations to create and then to use their own development method able to take into account the kind of problems the organization is devoted to solve and the characteristics they present in terms of designers/developers skills, known and used tools and so on.
+In this scenario it is increasing the need for techniques allowing organizations to create and then to use their own development method(s).
+Specific development methods could take into account the kind of problems the organization is devoted to solve and the characteristics they present in terms of designers/developers skills, known and used tools and so on.

 The discipline of Method Engineering has faced this problem and some important results has been reached.
 The Method Engineering has been defined by Brinkkemper et al. [2] as "the engineering discipline to design, construct and adapt methods, techniques and tools for the development of information systems".
-Method engineering aims to accomplish two different scopes: the first is to create situation specific methods for meeting organizational features and represent a sort of choice list, the second is to produce the so called method "on the fly" hence the system development implies and starts with the definition of development methods that fit specific project situations (this is the matter of a sub-area of Method Engineering (ME), the Situational Method Engineering (SME) [11]).
+Method engineering aims to accomplish two different scopes: the first is to create situation specific methods for meeting organizational features and represent a sort of choice list, the second is to produce the so called method "on the fly".
+Hence the system development implies and starts with the definition of development methods that fit specific project situations (this is the matter of a sub-area of Method Engineering (ME), the Situational Method Engineering (SME) [11]).

 The best and quickest way to develop situation specific methods is reusing existing ones.
-For these purposes ME prescribes to break down existing methods in "components" that may be stored in a repository from which they have to be retrieved (analyzed and then selected) in order to be composed/assembled in a new method fitting project/organization needs.
-These components can be used as they are or adapted in order to best fit specific needs or in order to facilitate the composition process.
+For these purposes (S)ME prescribes to break down existing methods into "components" that may be stored in a repository.
+These components may be retrieved (analyzed and then selected) from the repository in order to be composed/assembled in a new method fitting project/organization needs.
+They can also be used as they are or adapted in order to best fit specific needs or in order to facilitate the composition of the process.

-Still open issues are the definition of these components and their granularity, how they have to be selected from the repository and how they can be assembled.
+Still open issues are: the definition of the components and their granularity, how they have to be selected from the repository and how they can be assembled.

-In the past the authors developed an approach for new design processes composition (PRoDe [19]) that entails the aforementioned "component" namely the Process Fragment and the System Metamodel.
+In the past the authors developed an approach for new design processes composition (PRoDe [17]) that entails the aforementioned "component" namely the Process Fragment and also the System Metamodel.